Fiori-Tracker/fioritracker.github.io/2007FPS01/ca.md

-# App Catalogs Report
+# Catalog Apps Report

-Addon provides catalogs of the chosen application.
+Addon provides application list of the chosen catalog.
 Addon collects it from Managed system and enables display from Central system.

 ### Location
 Has two parts: